MRASL/documentation/UAV/AscTec/Pelican/tutorials.md

 This exemple will change the speed of the motor 3 in function of the angle pitch \(Note : for the firefly only the number of motors would change from 0..3 to 0..5.\).

-We first set the type of control we are going to do, here it's a direft individual control.
+We first set the type of control we are going to do, here it's a direct individual control.
 After we allow the control by the High Level processor, set to 0 others motors\(facultative\) and finally our tests with the set of the motor commands.

 The following example is directly given from the SDK, on this one we check the good control and also the access to the data from the controler.